Vitamin K2 and Calcium Metabolism

 Uncovering if there are difficulties in metabolizing calcium isn't as straightforward as getting a test.
 Instead, it involves observing certain signs and symptoms.

 Poor bone health is one indicator, but so are muscle cramps, kidney stones, or an irregular heartbeat.
-These might all suggest your body struggles to use the calcium it gets effectively.
+These all suggest your body struggles to use the calcium it gets effectively.

 Vitamin K2 Can Help Manage these Conditions